YinHk-Notes/web-dev-notes/cache and cookies.md

 ### cookies
 > An HTTP cookie (web cookie, browser cookie) is a **small piece of data** that a **server sends to a user's web browser. **

+Cookies are mainly used for three purposes:

+- Session management
+  Logins, shopping carts, game scores, or anything else the server should remember

+- Personalization
+  User preferences, themes, and other settings

+- Tracking
+  Recording and analyzing user behavior